Encouraging curiosity in the workplace is a major challenge these days.

-Curiosity.
-It’s powerful stuff.
 It’s the desire to answer that stubborn question in the back of your mind…What if?
 What if I could be something more than I am now?
 What if that idea could work?
 What if, together, we could change the world?
+What if a man were to walk on the moon?
+What if I sing ‘I’m singing in the rain’ when it isn’t actually raining?
+What would happen?
+Seriously – these are the big questions.

-These questions have driven humanity forward for thousands of years.
-Curiosity compels us to try, learn, invent and reach for the moon.
-It plays a massive role in unleashing inner superheroes!
+These questions have driven humanity forward for thousands of years (particularly the last one).
+Curiosity compels us to try, learn, invent and reach for the stars.

 When did you last feel curious?
-What if you followed your curiosity?
+What if you follow your curiosity?

 This is why it should be at the heart of any strong learning culture.
 It’s time to create curious organisations that boost employee happiness, innovation and learning at work!
 Let’s find out how…

 Yet, how exactly is curiosity created?
-Why do some things get us as excited as hearing there’s a real-life unicorn shopping for horn polish in our local high street, whilst others leave us nonplussed?
+Why do some things get us as excited as hearing there’s a real-life talking axolotl called Gavin and he works in accounts down the hall, whilst others leave us nonplussed?

 The Information Gap

 Curiosity is partly down to what Psychologist George Loewenstein termed “The Information Gap Theory.”
 Intrigued?
 Well, this theory states curiosity is triggered when we become aware of a gap in our knowledge.
-It’s that feeling that we are lacking essential information that matters, responsible for FOMO syndrome.
+It’s that feeling that we are lacking essential information that matters.
+It’s like you’re getting FOMO for knowledge!

 I Type Curiosity